fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/API-access-on-behalf-of-your-clients-(web-flow).md

 ### Step 2 - Setting up the client library

-If you authorizing on behalf of multiple users then you need to build OAuth2 sign-in flow into your application as part of adding OAuth2 support for your application.
+If you are authorizing on behalf of multiple users then you need to build the OAuth2 sign-in flow into your application as part of adding OAuth2 support to your application.
 This involves three steps:

 1. Implement an AbstractAuthorizationCodeServlet